 - Breastmilk Preparation- follow safe storage and preparation for breastmilk.

 –Breastmilk can be stored at room temperature for up to 4 hours after pumping.
 It can be stored in the refrigerator for up to 4 days.
 Once heated, breastmilk cannot be stored again.
 It can be stored in the freezer if you are not going to use it within 4 days.
-Typically you want to store it in the freezer shortly after pumping.
+Typically you want to store it in the freezer or a breast milk cooler bag shortly after pumping.

 –You can thaw breastmilk overnight in the refrigerator.
 Once it is thawed, it cannot be refrozen.
 If you want to heat the breastmilk, never use a microwave; it can damage the milk and create hot spots that burn your baby’s mouth.
 If you need to heat it, you can gently heat it by running it under warm water or placing it in a mug of warm water.